notofonts/noto-docs/src/miniarticles/NotoSansKharoshthi.md

 # Noto Sans Kharoshthi

-Noto Sans Kharoshthi is a sanserif design for texts in the historical Kharoshthi script.
+Noto Sans Kharoshthi is a sans serif design for texts in the historical Kharoshthi script.

-Noto Sans Kharoshthi contains 154 glyphs, 10 OpenType features, and supports 78 characters: Kharoshthi.
+Noto Sans Kharoshthi contains 154 glyphs, 10 OpenType features, and supports 78 characters from the Unicode block : Kharoshthi.

 ## Supported writing systems